AdobeDocs/commerce-admin.en/help/page-builder/1-simple-page.md

 ---
-title: '[!DNL Page Builder] Walkthrough Part 1: Simple Page'
+title: '[!DNL Page Builder] Walkthrough part 1: simple page'
 description: Use the sample files and follow the steps to create a simple page in the [!DNL Page Builder] interface.
 exl-id: 2c146241-675f-4d23-9513-1722d5dd3357
 feature: Page Builder, Page Content
 ---
-# Walkthrough Part 1: Simple Page
+# [!DNL Page Builder] Walkthrough part 1: simple page

 Follow this three-part exercise to become familiar with the [!DNL Page Builder] workspace by creating a simple page that illustrates how easy it is to create content-rich pages of your own design.